-Our Mental Health Awareness series continues with a discussion of the most common mental illnessopens a new window in the United States: major depressive disorder, often simply referred to as depression.
+Our Mental Health Awareness series continues with a discussion of one of the most common mental illnesses, opens a new window in the United States: major depressive disorder, often simply called depression.

 What is it like to have depression?
 You may feel hopeless or lethargic for no particular reason.
 Sometimes you start to cry and can't stop.
 Things that used to make you happy don't seem to matter anymore.
 You may feel like you're worthless, numb, or tired all the time.
 Perhaps you have difficulty sleeping, or you feel like you need to sleep all the time.
 Your appetite may disappear, or you may be eating too much.
 Maybe you feel aches and pains that have no specific cause.
 You don't know how to make these terrible feelings go away.
 They're overwhelming and affecting every aspect of your life.
 Overall it's difficult, if not impossible, to face the world.